Connecticut wine

 Connecticut wine refers to wine made from grapes and other fruit grown in the U.S. state of Connecticut.
 The modern wine industry in Connecticut began with the passage of the Connecticut Winery Act in 1978.
-The wineries in Connecticut are located throughout the state, including in the three designated American Viticultural Areas in the state.
+The wineries in Connecticut are located throughout the state, including its three designated American Viticultural Areas (AVA).
 The climate in the coastal region near Long Island Sound and the Connecticut River valley tends to be warmer than the highlands in the eastern and western sides of the state.

 Connecticut Wine Trail

 The Connecticut (CT) Wine Trail is a route linking participating winery locations in the state of Connecticut.
-As of 2025, there are 36 farm wineries on the trail.
+As of 2026, there are 36 farm wineries on the trail.
 Members of the CT Wine Trail participate with other Connecticut farm wineries in the Passport to Connecticut Farm Wineries sponsored by the Connecticut Farm Wine Development Council and the Connecticut Department of Agriculture.

 Sherman P. Haight Jr. of Haight Vineyard in Litchfield conceived of the idea of the wine trail in 1988.
 It was officially dedicated by the state in 1992 with five wineries.
-The trail has grown over time: 8 in 2001 10 in 2004, 16 in 2006, 23 in 2011, and 33 in 2015.
+The trail has grown over time: 8 in 2001 10 in 2004, 15 in 2006, 23 in 2011, and 33 in 2016.